 - Once combined, switch to a dough hook.
 Add one cup of flour at a time and only right after the cup before is just combined.
 With the last cup of flour, add 1/2 tsp salt.
 Mix 4-5 minutes until dough is smooth.

 - Your dough will be soft and pliable but not sticky.
-Add to another bowl, cover, and let rest 8-12 hours (preferably overnight), until dough is doubled in size once again.
+Add to another bowl, cover, and let rest 8-12 hours at room temperature (preferably overnight), until dough is doubled in size once again.

 Rolling and Cutting Paczki